MaxKorbmacher/HBA/README.md

 4.1 The model considering **both** hemispheres
 ![knockout_imp](https://github.com/user-attachments/assets/12fb5f95-8c9f-4d18-9c65-4dedb12f9606)

-The Cohen's d values represent the difference between brain predicted age from the whole model compared to the predictions from the lesion model.
+The Cohen's d values from paired samples t-tests represent the difference between brain predicted age from the whole model compared to the predictions from the lesion model.
 The mean values represent the mean(lesion brain prediction) minus mean(in-tact brain predictions).
 We chose to present the differences between means, as these come closest to how predictions could be compared on a single-subject level.
 This answers the question "Is the predicted age higher or lower when region X is knocked out?" and can thereby inform about the importance of a single region for predictions.